pyrsmk/W/README.markdown

 W.px2em(768);
 // Add a listener to catch responsive events W.addListener(function(){});
-// Get the orientation of the device (return 'portrait' or 'landscape') W.getOrientation();
 ```

 If needed, when you register a listener you can chain `W` to reuse that very same function :